 - Impact of food bioactives on aging, health-span and lifespan

 - Modulation of nutrigenomic, metabolomic and other -omic-based indicators of disease outcome modification

 - Safety & Toxicology of food bioactives and dietary supplements

 The journal welcomes bioactive and supplement studies in validated model systems and/or clinical outcomes.
 Studies describing identification, purification or characterization of novel bioactives must be accompanied by demonstration of significant biological outcome in a relevant system (in vitro or in vivo are acceptable) to be considered for publication.

-Journal of Medicinal Food is under the editorial leadership of Editors-in-Chief Michael Zemel, PhD, Professor Emeritus, The University of Tennessee, Chief Scientific Officer, NuSirt Biopharma in the US and Jeongmin Lee, PhD, Department of Medical Nutrition, Kyung Hee University, in Asia.
+Journal of Medicinal Food is under the editorial leadership of Editors-in-Chief Michael Zemel, PhD, Professor Emeritus, The University of Tennessee, Chief Scientific Officer, NuSirt Biopharma in the US and Sunmin Park, PhD, Department of Food and Nutrition, Hoseo University, in Asia.
 The editorial board is comprised of leading investigators in the field from around the world.
 View the entire editorial board here.

 Audience: Food scientists, food chemists, and biochemistry researchers, among others